On the Dnieper: Background

 Sergei Diaghilev, the impresario who had led Ballets Russes to distinguished success, died suddenly in 1929, hence ending Prokofiev's collaboration with the troupe.
 (The Prodigal Son was the last such collaboration.)
 Seeing the success of the work, the Paris Opéra commissioned Prokofiev to write another ballet.
 Serge Lifar, formerly a close associate with Diaghilev, was responsible for creating the setting and choreography.
 However, he did not place any significance to the scenario.
 Rather, the ballet was created as a sequence of dances.
 On the Dnieper was the result of this collaboration.

 Lifar, in his 1965 book La danse, said that he was disappointed with Prokofiev's score.
 Lifar claimed to have been inspired by Russian folkdance, but acknowledges that critics found his own choreography insufficiently Russian.

-Preparations for the ballet were marked the sudden withdrawal of Olga Spessivtseva who was to have had the leading female role.
+Preparations for the ballet were marked by the sudden withdrawal of Olga Spessivtseva who was to have had the leading female role.
 Spessivsteva had had a series of successes with Lifar at the Paris Opera Ballet (Promethee, Giselle) and had unrequited feelings for him.
 In his book The Three Graces: Anna Pavlova, Tamara Karsavina, Olga Spessivtseva (1959) Lifar describes how their personal situation came to a head during rehearsals.
 "The two heroines of this ballet were named Natasha and Olga.
 I have already mentioned the friendship which had sprung up at this time between Natasha P...
 [Natalie Paley] and myself.
 It was, therefore, perhaps a little cruel to give these two names, Natasha and Olga, to the heroines.
 Be that as it may, the role of Olga was allotted to Spessivtseva, while the male part, Serge, was to be interpreted by me.
 The crisis came when, at one of the rehearsals, Spessivtseva suddenly realized that it was with Natasha ... that in pursuance of the plot, I was to find happiness, whereas the leading, and, from the choreographic point of view, the most important role had been allotted to her, Olga!
 This crisis, as always with her, developed with the speed of lightning.
 Just as I had announced at rehearsal, that this was where my pas de deux tendre with Natasha would begin, Spessivtseva all of a sudden made a dash for the window.
 In one bound I reached her, but, by that time she was already through it.
 I just managed to clutch her arm.
 My pianist, Leonide Gontcharov, who was hard on my heels, sprang to my assistance.
 Olga hung there, suspended from our arms, thirty feet above the Place Charles-Garnier.
 With great difficulty we managed to drag her back.
 She fought, bit and scratched in an effort to break free ...
 Next day she did not turn up at rehearsal, but sent word to me that she had left the Opera forever."